aquasecurity/postee/README.md

 Follow these steps to set up the integration:

 1. Set up the JIRA configuration file (cfg.yaml).
-2. Run the Aqua Webhook Server container with the JIRA configuration file.
+2. Run the Aqua ALM Integration container with the JIRA configuration file.
 3. Configure the Aqua Server to send a Webhook notification when a new vulnerability is found.
 4. Validate that a JIRA ticket has been opened.

 The following sections describe these steps in more detail.

 # Set up the JIRA Configuration File